BDC Hamburger Icon

 7 things to know about small business credit card payment processing

-1. You’re subject to processing fees and terms.
+1. You’re subject to processing fees and terms

-When small businesses accept credit cards, they’re subject to processing fees for each transaction.
-Top providers’ average credit card processing fees range from 1.7 to 2.05 percent for in-person transactions and 2.25 to 3.25 percent for card-not-present transactions.
-These costs may sound minimal, but they add up, especially when applied to big-ticket items.
+Small businesses that accept credit cards are subject to processing fees.
+Credit card processing fees range from 1.7 to 2.05 percent for in-person transactions and 2.25 to 3.25 percent for card-not-present transactions.

 Did You Know?Did you know